svroonland/zio-kinesis/README.md

 The tests run against a [`localstack`](https://github.com/localstack/localstack) docker image to access `kinesis`, `dynamoDb` and `cloudwatch` endpoints locally.
 In order to run the tests you need to have `docker` and `docker-compose` installed on your machine.
-Then on your machine open a terminal window and make navigate to the root of this project and type:
+Then on your machine open a terminal window and navigate to the root of this project and type:

     > cd docker
-    > sbt docker-compose up -d
+    > docker-compose up -d

 To run the tests, open another terminal window, cd to the root of the project and type: